I think I can offer you a promising solution to a serious problem we face.

 While priests are used to preparing homilies that grow from the Lectionary readings, this website helps them to see the catechetical connections between the Lectionary and the doctrine of the Church.
 Many lay people are also looking for practical suggestions on how to live their faith in the midst of daily life.

-We recognize how busy pastoral life can be and these outlines will give timely suggestions which will make the task of preparing rich and meaningful homilies easier.
+I recognize how busy pastoral life can be and these outlines will give timely suggestions which will make the task of preparing rich and meaningful homilies easier.
 These outlines show helpful and unique ways of linking the Lectionary readings and the Catechism of the Catholic Church to real life applications.